 Outstanding among the WPC’s activities is the organisation, every three years, of the World Petroleum Congress, held in a different city each time.
 This is a benchmark international event for the sector and has a markedly technical character.
 Participants include the highest representatives on a world level of the oil and gas sector, international organisations and governments, whose objective is to thoroughly analyse the features, advances and new challenges of the energy industry.

-CORES is a member of the Spanish National Committee of the WPC and currently holds the Presidency.
+CORES is a member of the Spanish National Committee of the WPC.
 The National Committee meets quarterly in order to promote the participation of Spain’s energy sector in WPC activities.

 The Spanish committee is one of the most active in the WPC, collaborating with all of the World Council’s activities in addition to promoting important energy events, such as the organisation of Expert Workshops on specific topics of particular relevance and immediacy in the oil and gas sector.

-CORES participation in work groups and Spanish organisations
+CORES participation in working groups and Spanish organisations

 Hydrocarbon Advisory Council